 In addition, by the time the child reaches adolescence, the parents will be in their 50s, which may imply a lack of understanding between the two.
 Despite all this, there is no ideal age to become a mother.
 Each woman must decide when is the perfect time to become pregnant and fulfill her dream of becoming a mother.

-When is it considered advanced maternal age?
+When is it considered to be advanced maternal age?

 Biologically, a woman presents advanced maternal age after 35-40 years of age for all the reasons mentioned above.
 The passage of time has a great impact on a woman's ovarian reserve.